This vegan whipped cream is made with three ingredients in two easy steps! It is the perfect dairy free alternative with amazing flavor.

 - Coconut cream is the top layer from a can of full fat coconut milk, stored in refrigerator for 2-3 days or freezer for 2-3 hours.
 You need about 1 can of full fat coconut milk to get ½ - 1 cup coconut cream (it varies by brand).
 Some brands also sell the cream alone (like Thai Kitchen).

 - The brand of coconut milk will make a difference as they are all different in flavor and texture.
 So the end result may be more or less whipped.
+A smooth coconut cream will work best.

 - Powdered sugar leads to the lightest texture, but cane sugar works too.
 You can also use maple syrup or date paste but it will affect the end texture a bit.